-The College of Arts and Sciences, established in 1818, is the oldest and largest academic unit at Saint Louis University.
+The Saint Louis University College of Arts and Sciences, established in 1818, is SLU's oldest and largest academic unit.

 We offer academic degrees across a range of subjects and fields, including the humanities, sciences, fine and performing arts and social sciences, as well as opportunities and hands-on experience outside of the traditional classroom.

 SLU's College of Arts and Sciences provides undergraduate students with a liberal education based on a core curriculum designed to educate the whole person.
 Our graduates are prepared to make value-centered, ethically-based judgments.
 They are academically competent in their chosen disciplines.
 And they are prepared to enter their professional or academic future inspired to be effective leaders for change.

 Graduate students at the College of Arts and Sciences are leaders within their disciplines.
 At SLU, they gain the knowledge and skills that lead to breakthroughs in research and discoveries that are consistent with Jesuit values.
 Based on that 500-year-old educational tradition, our goal is to truly educate the whole person — mind, body, heart and spirit.

 This holistic approach is designed to ensure that our graduates are rigorously prepared not only for the world of work, but also for the work of the world.

 The College of Arts and Sciences is the heart of Saint Louis University, a Catholic, Jesuit institution whose mission is the pursuit of truth and the transmission of knowledge for the greater glory of God and for the service of humanity.

 To fulfill this mission, the college aims to: